tpberntsen/curves/README.md

 #### Spline
 The following C# code shows how to use the spline to derive a smooth daily curve from monthly and quarterly granularity input contract prices.
-Also demonstrated is the optional seasonal adjustment factor, in this case used to apply day-of-week seasonality.
+Also demonstrated is the optional application of a seasonal adjustment factor, in this case used to apply day-of-week seasonality.

 ```c#